 Why do we need you?

-Why should you become a Great Western Heartstarter?
+Why should you become a Great Western Heartstarters volunteer?

-- Help train a new generation of lifesavers ready to spring into action in our local area
+- Help members of your community so they are ready to spring into action in your local area

 - Improve your own knowledge of CPR and AED use